 Further, we will study the operational risks associated with the scope of Compliance in retail banking.
 Business continuity planning is another critical operational risk topic that is sometimes neglected in MSME Finance.
 We will then take a detailed look at how to best organize the control of such a vast field of potential loss events as may arise from operational risk.
 A loss event database with some internal audit / internal control workflow functionality can be a great tool for organizing the many operational risk anecdotes and for identifying and tracking key risk drivers.

 Unit 4.4: Foreign Exchange Rate Risk Management

-This unit will deal with the impact on financial institutions earnings and equity value arising from unexpected exchange rate changes.
+This unit will deal with the impact on earnings and equity value arising from unexpected changes in exchange rates.
 It will also touch on related convertibility and transfer risks which are particularly relevant in developing and emerging markets.
 You will learn how to measure basic forex exposure by determining current and future open positions.
-When we combine an open position with an estimate of how much a currency might realistically fluctuate over a certain period of time, we can obtain a confidence interval of maximum losses from forex risk, the so called value-at-risk.
+When we combine an open position with an estimate of how much a currency might realistically fluctuate over a certain period of time, we can obtain a confidence interval of maximum losses from forex risk, the so-called value-at-risk.
 We will also study the implications of using a foreign functional currency (e.g. the USD in Cambodia) and of dealing with currency risk more broadly in the context of partial or full dollarization.
 This will lead us to structural forex positions, currency-hedged equity and the issue of managing currency-induced credit risk at the client level.
 As always, we will work through the full risk cycle from identifying the different types of risks associated with the use of multiple currencies, quantifying these exposures, establishing acceptable limits for each and understanding the instruments at our disposal to manage exposures back into compliance with those limits.